danos/dpdk/doc/guides/freebsd_gsg/build_sample_apps.rst

 The EAL options for FreeBSD are as follows:

-*   ``-c COREMASK`` or ``-l CORELIST``:
+*   ``-c COREMASK``:
     A hexadecimal bit mask of the cores to run on.
 Note that core numbering can change between platforms and should be determined beforehand.
-The corelist is a list of cores to use instead of a core mask.

 *   ``-n NUM``:
     Number of memory channels per processor socket.